BraedonWooding/Website/README.md

 | `npm run dev`     | Starts local dev server at `localhost:3000`  |
 | `npm run build`   | Build your production site to `./dist/`      |
 | `npm run preview` | Preview your build locally, before deploying |

+> NOTE: Due to an issue with unocss integration into astro you'll have to run `npm run unocss` to generate the unocss file for production, for dev it just has to exist but won't use it.